 Deteriorated_USM.csv |

-List of USMs with deteriorated performance |
+List of USMs with deteriorated performance vs. the reference version |

 export_stats_to_csv(config)gen_plots()